 Summary: Workplace culture is shaped less by company policies and more by the behaviors employees experience every day from leadership.

-Organizations can invest heavily in wellbeing initiatives, engagement programs, and workplace culture strategies, but employees often look first at how leaders behave before deciding whether those values are truly supported.
+Organizations can invest heavily in well-being initiatives, engagement programs, and workplace culture strategies, but employees often look first at how leaders behave before deciding whether those values are truly supported.

 Increasingly, research shows that leadership behavior strongly influences psychological safety, stress levels, trust, communication, and team wellbeing.